-Continue straight and the gravel path eventually narrows to a forest track.
-After passing through another inclosure gate you will eventually emerge on the Bolderwood-Emery Down road.
+There is another junction a short distance later, but continue to follow the path round to the left.
+Continue straight for about 750m and the gravel path eventually narrows to a forest track.
+After passing through another inclosure gate, the path becomes less defined but you will eventually emerge on the Bolderwood-Emery Down road.

-Continue along the roadside back to Millyford Bridge car park.
+Continue along the roadside for 200m to take you back to Millyford Bridge car park.